 University of California, San Diego (UCSD) - Department of Economics; NBER

-In the early 1990s, several U.S. states enacted community rating regulations to equalize the private health insurance premiums paid by the healthy and the sick.
-Consistent with severe adverse selection pressures, I find that their private coverage rates fell by 8-11 percentage points more than rates in comparable markets over subsequent years.
-By the early 2000s, however, much of these losses had been recovered.
-The recoveries were coincident with substantial public insurance expansions (for unhealthy adults, pregnant women, and children) and were largest in the markets where public coverage of unhealthy adults expanded most.
-The analysis highlights an important linkage between the incidence of public insurance programs and redistributive regulations.
-When targeted at the sick, public insurance expansions can relieve the distortions associated with premium regulations, potentially crowding in private coverage.
-From an incidence perspective, such expansions will look particularly attractive to participants in community-rated insurance markets when a federal government shares in the cost of local public insurance programs.
+In the early 1990s, several U.S. states enacted community rating regulations to equalize the health insurance premiums paid by the healthy and the sick.
+Consistent with severe adverse selection pressures, their private coverage rates fell by around 8 percentage points more than rates in comparable markets over subsequent years.
+By the early 2000s, following substantial public insurance expansions, coverage rates in several of these states had improved significantly.
+As theory predicts, recoveries were largest where public coverage expanded disproportionately for high cost populations.
+The analysis highlights that the incidence of public insurance and community rating regulations are tightly intertwined.

 Keywords: Community Rating, Medicaid, Health Insurance, Social Insurance, Redistribution, Fiscal Competition